 Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

-Prompt caching became mainstream in 2025, with OpenAI, Anthropic, and Google all offering variants.
-If you're not using it, you're paying 10x more than you need to for repeated context.
-This guide explains how caching works across providers, when it saves you money, and when it doesn't.
+Prompt caching hit the mainstream in 2025.
+OpenAI, Anthropic, and Google all offer it now.
+If you're not using it, you're probably paying 10x more than you need to for repeated context.
+This guide covers how caching works across providers, when it actually saves money, and when it's not worth the effort.
+(New to prompt engineering?
+Start with our complete guide first.)

 What Is Prompt Caching?

-Prompt caching means the model provider stores parts of your input (the "prefix") and reuses them across multiple requests without reprocessing.
+Prompt caching is simple: the model provider stores parts of your input (the "prefix") and reuses them across requests without reprocessing.

-- Cost: Cached tokens cost 90% less than fresh tokens (OpenAI, Anthropic).
+- Cost: Cached tokens cost 90% less than fresh tokens on OpenAI and Anthropic.

-- You send a request with a long, stable prefix (e.g., system prompt + knowledge base).
+- You send a request with a long, stable prefix (like a system prompt plus a knowledge base).

-- The provider caches that prefix (keyed by hash).
+- The provider caches that prefix using a hash.

-- On subsequent requests with the same prefix, only new tokens are processed.
+- On later requests with the same prefix, only the new tokens get processed.

 Provider Comparison: OpenAI vs. Anthropic vs. Google